-Specifically, a tag edge (where we tag values at run time, and start the run-time traint tracking) are in-trigger edges such that a value traversing the edge might be unsanitized and require sanitization in the future.
-A value is unsanitized if it has not gone through a sanitization edge, and thus the tag edges are in-trigger edges that are not dominated by a sanitization edge.
-Note that we assume that an edge dominates itself, and thus a tag edge cannot also be a sanitization edge.
+Specifically, a tag edge (where we tag values at run time, and start the run-time taint tracking) are in-trigger edges such that a value traversing the edge might be unsanitized and require sanitization in the future.
+A value is unsanitized if it has not gone through a sanitization edge, and thus the tag edges are in-trigger edges that are not dominated2 by a sanitization edge.
+Note that an edge dominates itself, and thus a tag edge cannot also be a sanitization edge.